TopShelfTutorial/TopShelf/README.md

 # TopShelf
-A simples and useful tutorial about Top Shelf on Apple TV
+A simple and useful tutorial about Top Shelf on Apple TV